ShiuLab/PseudogenePipeline/README.md

   * _results: Output files for the final list of pseudogenes following high confidence and and RepeatMasker filtering
     1. hiConf.RMfilt/hiConf.RMfilt.cdnm - position information for pseudogenes
     2. fa.hiConf.RMfilt/fa.hiConf.RMfilt.cdnm - sequence information for pseudogenes
     3. hiConf.RMfilt.cdnm.gff - gff file with pseudogene annotations
-      Note: cdnm versions of the output use simplified pseudogene names.
+      * NOTE: cdnm versions of the output use simplified pseudogene names.